-While the conditions of this programme are the same as the "Classic Programme", it offers a more Academic background and a larger flexibility:
+While the conditions for this program are the same as the "Classic Programme", it offers a more academic background and a larger flexibility:

 - Application deadlines are later in the year

-- It allows to specify a school preference (state or private) and a subject or activity to choose from the list (see below)
+- It allows to have a school preference (public or private) and a subject or activity to choose from the list (see below)

-- It allows to obtain a High School Diploma after integrating the 12th grade
+- It allows to obtain a High School Diploma if completing 12th grade

-- It allows to obtain the corresponding equivalences on a few subjects according to one's study targets
+- It allows to obtain the corresponding equivalences on a few subjects according to study targets

 - It allows to participate in a second High School year (private school only)